escapin/CVJFunct/README.md

-# A collection of cryptographic operations
+# A library of cryptographic operations

 1. Publick Key Encryption with a Public Key Infrastructure
 2. Digital Signature with a Public Key Infrastructure
 3. Private Symmetric Encryption
 4. Nonce Generation

 5. Authenticated Message Transmission: an authenticated channel to a server
 6. Secure Authenticated Message Transmission: an encrypted and authenticated channel to a server